NBISweden/Rcourse/vt17/exercise/ggplots.md

 plots.
 Make sure that you can run the code and generate the plot.
 Once you have a working code go over the code line by line and try to obtain a fairly detailed understanding of what is going on.
-Read the help for some of the functions and try to replot things with altered arguments (e.g. colors or point shapes).
+Read the help for some of the functions and try to replot things with altered arguments (e.g. colors or point shapes or replot data for Lund instead of Uppsala).

 Before you start you should download the following files to your working directory: